National Child and Youth Disability Reimbursement Program

 Examples of a qualified professional could be from the child’s school, a speech-language pathologist, an occupational therapist, a physical therapist, a social worker, a psychologist, or a physician, etc.

-If your application is approved, you will be sent the financial reimbursement form.
+If your application is approved and funding is available, you will receive the financial reimbursement form.

 Step 2: Financial Reimbursement